 Quest will be the operator for the property and the Company will pay Quest an amount equal to 10% of the expenditures incurred by Quest for each year of the Option.
+During the year ended November 30, 2010, the Company recorded operator fees of \$2,500 with respect to the Option (2009: \$nil).

-The Strange Lake property consists of two licenses (013305M and 016607M) that cover a total of 45 claims (11 sq. km) in western Labrador, about 120 km west of the coastal community of Nain.
-Both licenses are registered to Alterra Resources Inc., a wholly-owned subsidiary of the Company.
-License 013305M (21 claims) covers a portion of the Strange Lake Peralkaline Granite, the host of the REE mineralization in the B-Zone (Quest Rare Minerals) and Main Zone (discovered by Iron Ore Company in 1979), just northwest of the Quebec-Labrador border.
-License 013305M is part of the Option agreement with Quest.
-License 16607M (24 claims) occurs east of the Strange Lake Peralkaline Granite and this License is not part of the Option agreement with Quest.
+The Strange Lake property consists of license 013305M that covers a total of 21 claims (5.25 sq. km) in western Labrador, about 120 km west of the coastal community of Nain.
+This license covers a portion of the Strange Lake Peralkaline Granite, the host of the REE mineralization in the B-Zone (Quest Rare Minerals) and Main Zone (discovered by Iron Ore Company in 1979), just northwest of the Quebec-Labrador border.
+License 013305M is part of the Option agreement with Quest and is currently registered to Quest Rare Minerals Inc. No new exploration activity has been reported by the operator.